-he best recumbent exercise bike is a matter of opinion.
+The best recumbent exercise is a matter of opinion.
 I followed the “objective” consumer magazines for years, along with all their unbiased tests and lab results.
 Oddly enough many times if I purchased based on their results, I didn’t get the same results they did.
 In other words, their best-rated products didn’t work well at all for me.
 And I got great service out of what they said was no good.
 Go figure!
+Top 5 Best Recumbent Bikes You Should Consider Before Buying One is not an easy task.

 The basic parts of the best recumbent bike exercise bike are the resistance system, the frame or structure and the electronics.
 A bike with a poor structure won’t be satisfactory no matter how expensive or no matter what kind of electronics it has.
 But a bike that’s solid, hefty and smooth riding can be a great performer even with very simple electronics.